ffinger/CATI/README.md

 ## Data

-The folder `data` contains the following files:
+The folder `data/casedata` contains the epidemic curve as well as the (anonymized) coordinates of case households.
+A detailed description of this data can be found in Azman et al. (2018).

 - `data/casedata/locationOffset.csv` contains the xy-coordinates and dates of reported case households.
 The coordinates are in meters.
-A random offset has been added to each set of coordinates to make it impossible to identify household locations.
+A random offset has been added to the coordinates to make it impossible to identify absolute household locations.
 The relative location of households, necessary to compute the tau-statistics, is preserved.

 - `data/casedata/epicurve.csv` contains the number of reported cases per day.

+In addition, the following data has been used:

 - `data/population_distribution/populationDistrNdjamena.pickle` contains the population distribution derived from the remotely sensed built-up density (Global Urban Footprint, Esch et al. (2017) and Esch et al. (2011)) and can be loaded in python using the following commands: